Dokjolly0/Todo-app/README.md

 # Todo App

 ## Description (English)
 **Todo App** is an application for managing daily tasks.
 It allows users to add, edit, delete, and mark tasks as completed.
-Built with a modern architecture, it uses React for the frontend and Node.js for the backend.
+Built with a modern architecture, it uses Angular for the frontend and Node.js for the backend.

 ### Main Commands